mehfoozkhangithub/Full_Stack_Development/React/sunday_batch_9-1/react-intro/README.md

 # React Introduction

-- setting-up tge react enviroment
+- setting-up the react enviroment

   1. to check where our pkg is install cmd -> `npm list -g`